Skyline Enterprises: Luge

+2023 southern New Zealand floods

+In mid-August 2025, Skyline Enterprises agreed to pay NZ$10 million to repair the Queenstown Cemetery and Reavers Lane following a slip on Bob's Peak that occurred on 22 September 2023 during the 2023 southern New Zealand floods.
+By 31 March 2025, Skyline had paid NZ$5.7 million in restitution, with a further NZ$3.7 million expected to be paid over the next few financial years.
+In mid-December 2025, the Christchurch District Court fined Skyline Enterprises $130,000 and ordered the company to pay a further NZ$78,300 in enforcement costs incurred by the Queenstown Lakes District Council.
+Skyline also pleaded guilty to breaching the Resource Management Act 1991.

 Description

 The top terminal building is situated on the slopes of the Ben Lomond mountain peak 450 m above the level of Lake Wakatipu.
 It has various activities such as a gondola, luge, a mountain biking park, and hiking sites.
 The main complex features amenities such as a restaurant and bar, cafe and a gift shop.

 Queenstown gondola

 The gondola carries visitors to the main Skyline complex; from the viewpoint, it is possible to see across Queenstown, Lake Wakatipu, Coronet Peak, The Remarkables, Walter Peak and Cecil Peak.

 Skyline Enterprises

 The parent company of Skyline Queenstown also operates many other projects in New Zealand and internationally.